 You can change the main customer of an existing ticket by clicking the Change link in the context menu (little arrow icon next to the customer's name).
-The main customer is removed from the ticket and you can select a new one as described in Specifying the Main Customer During the Creation of the Ticket.
+The main customer is removed from the ticket and you can select a new one as described in Specifying the main customer.